-Software (Required) - An open book test isn’t helpful if you don’t know how to read, just like a spectrum analyzer without software.
+Software (Required) - An open book test isn’t helpful if you don’t know how to read, just like a spectrum without software.
 Some spectrum analyzers come with software included.
 If yours doesn’t, make sure you choose one that is compatible with free programs.

 Line Impedance Stabilization Network (LISN) - This is one thing you need for conducted emissions that you don’t for radiated emissions.
 A LISN isolates your device from any noise in the power source and matches impedance so that your spectrum analyzer can operate accurately.
 If you want your tests to be really accurate, you might need two of these.

-Pre-Amplifier (Optional) - A pre-amp will boost any signals coming out of your device, making them easier to read.
+Pre-Amplifier (Optional) - A pre-amp will boost any frequency signals coming out of your device, making them easier to read.
 It’s not necessarily required, but might be a good idea.

 Careful routing and grounding will help you avoid conducted EMI.

 Now that you have all your equipment it’s time to test your product.
 If everything turns out to be fine, you might resent me for getting you to do pre-compliance, but I’m okay with that.
 Alternatively, if there’s a problem, it’s likely that the source of it is in your power supply or PCB.
-Things like crosstalk and ground loops can both amplify noise in your circuit, which can then be conducted out through your power supply.
+Things like crosstalk and ground loops can amplify noise in your designs, which can then be conducted out through your power supply.

 While your chosen power supply may supposedly already be compliant, the reality can be different.
 A specific supply may have come from a bad batch.
-Power supplies are also sometimes only tested with DC current, and AC noise coming from your circuit can force them out of compliance.
+Power supplies are also sometimes only tested with DC current frequency, and AC noise coming from your can force them out of compliance.
 Regardless of the reason, if your supply is non-compliant, your device probably will be as well.
 Pre-compliance testing can help you determine if you chose the right supply, or if you need to make a change before finalizing your designs.